I attended a training session recently on how to organise your work and life based on David Allen’s GTD (Getting Things Done) methodology.

 I’ve shared my notes on how Outlook, OneNote, Trello and Evernote performed, judged against the above five criteria in a Google Spreadsheet.
 All fared well except OneNote.
 Too much functionality for collaboration and tagging is missing in both web and Mac OS versions.

 At work (the University of Warwick), I’m using:

-- Outlook 2016 for Mac to manage email
+- Outlook 2016 for Mac to manage email and tasks

-- Trello for managing projects and collaboration
+- Trello for projects and collaboration

 For personal use, I’m sticking with Evernote to keep track of tasks.
 I’ve used Evernote since 2010 as a notepad and scrapbook for ideas, and love how easy it is to capture and retrieve information.

 So far, I haven’t made good use of tags though.
 After defining my custom tags for GTD in Evernote, following instructions on The Secret Weapon, I found the UI a little clunky.
 Nesting tags is pointless (they’re not exposed usefully in the UI) and I’m not a fan of the web version released in August 2015.
 The eye-strain-inducing expanses of white space, truncated note titles even on large screens, hidden functionality and sidebar navigation are a case of minimalist form over function.